skylerbullard/House-Prices-Portfolio/README.md

 ### To discover the data, we will review for

--missing values
+- missing values
--nulls
+- nulls
--duplicates
+- duplicates
--target variable significance
+- target variable significance
--target relationship to features
+- target relationship to features

 # Data